CSB-KaracaLab/prot-on/EvoEF/README.md

 Update History
 --------------
-  2020/10/22:
+#### 2020/10/22:
-    o Update command 'BuildMutant'.
+* Update command 'BuildMutant'.
 In previous version, only one mutant model can be built based on a PDB file at a time.
 This bug has been fixed now!
 Multiple mutants can be written in the 'individual_list.txt' or the specified mutation file with the above format.
-  2019/05/19:
+#### 2019/05/19:

-    o Update the list of supported commands o Update the function for computing the binding affinity of the multi-chain protein complexes by user-specified chain splitting pattern.
+* Update the list of supported commands
+* Update the function for computing the binding affinity of the multi-chain protein complexes by user-specified chain splitting pattern.
-  2019/01/25:
+#### 2019/01/25:
-    o The first version of EvoEF program was released
+* The first version of EvoEF program was released

 Cost and Availability